History of Bismarck, North Dakota: Major retailers close

 Beginning in the early 1980s, Bismarck was hit with a string of long-time business closures.
 A.W.
 Lucas closed not long after relocating to Gateway Mall, which was replaced with Herberger's until it too closed in 1994 upon expanding its Kirkwood Mall location.
 Woolworth's closed in 1985, but was quickly replaced with Dayton's.
 Gateway Mall took the biggest blow overall, beginning with the closing of White Mart in 1986, followed by the Herberger's closure; the latter was unable to find a stable tenant for nearly ten years.
 Kirkwood also took a severe blow in 1998 with the closure of Montgomery Ward.
-Other major retail closures over the years include BEST Products in 1997, and Marshall Fields (formerly Dayton's) in 2005.
+Other major retail closures over the years include BEST Products in 1997, and Marshall Field's (formerly Dayton's) in 2005.
 Although Kirkwood lost Montgomery Ward, their store vacancies only lasted a minimal amount of time.
 Opening I. Keating's Furniture World and many other specialty shops and restaurants displayed the city's steady business economy.

 On October 2, 2018, the former Best Stop C-Store gas station and La Tejana Mexican Market building was abruptly demolished.
 The owner of the building has plans to replace it with a new apartment.
 Best Stop C-Store closed in 2012 allegedly due to insufficient business.
 It was formerly a Kroger-brand Mini-Mart, which had closed once prior to re-opening as Best Stop.
 The awning which was previously used for the gas pumps was torn down.
 After this, Ruth Meiers, a local homeless shelter, tried to turn the building into a soup kitchen, but was denied due to strong neighborhood opposition.
 La Tejana Mexican Market moved in during 2014, and stayed until August 2018.

-Recent retail boom

-Bismarck recently experienced the largest retail expansion since the opening of Kirkwood Mall in 1970.
-It began with the announcement that Wal-Mart would be closing its current location upon opening two supercenters on each end of town, in addition to a Sam's Club.
-The Pinehurst Square Shopping Center also opened in 2005, with the first announcement that national retailers Lowe's, Best Buy, and Kohl's would occupy the center, all newcomers to Bismarck.
-Old Navy, TJMaxx, and other retailers came later.